subsquid/docs/docs/tutorials/development-environment-set-up.md

 ---
 sidebar_position: 1
 description: >-
-  Prepare your Development Environment to run, customize and build a Squid Template
+  Prepare your Development Environment to with Squid SDK
 ---

 # Development Environment set up